wf9a5m75/cordova-androidx-build/README.md

 This plugin also migrates your plugin code to `AndroidX`.

 However `cordova-plugin-androidx-adapter` works on only your PC, because it uses `Cordova Hook Script` mechanism.
-Because of this, `cordova-plugin-androidx-adapter` not cloud build services, such as `PhoneGap Build`.
+Because of this, `cordova-plugin-androidx-adapter` does **NOT** work on cloud build services, such as `PhoneGap Build`.

-This plugin is written in `Gradle` script, which **works on your PC or cloud build services**.
+In order to solve this problem, this plugin is written by `Gradle` script, which **works on your PC or cloud build services**.

 |                                  | cordova-plugin-androidx-adapter | cordova-androidx-build    |